Health is Not Our Field

 A major factor in dieting is keeping saturated fat below 10 percent and dietary-fat intake below 30 percent of your total calories.
 You can do this without sacrificing your enjoyment of eating.
 How?

 Dr. Peter O. Kwiterovich says: Substitution is the key.
-Substitute foods low in total fat, saturated fat, and cholesterol for foods high in these fats.
+You should consider substituting foods that are low in total fat, saturated fat, and cholesterol for foods that may be high in these fats.
 In place of animal fat use vegetable oil and soft margarine.
 Avoid the use of vegetable oils that are high in saturated fats, such as palm oil and coconut oil.
 Drastically reduce your consumption of store bought bakery products cookies, pies, doughnuts, and cakes, since they usually contain saturated fats.

 Another way to decrease cholesterol in your diet is to reduce your consumption of egg yolks to one or two per week; use egg substitutes or egg whites in baking and cooking.
 In addition, substitute low-fat or skim (1 percent) milk for whole milk, margarine for butter, and low-fat cheeses for regular cheeses.
 Also, substitute ice cream with sherbet, ice milk, or low-fat frozen yogurt.

 Meat is listed in the same level as poultry and fish.
 However, turkey, fish, and chicken, often have less fat per serving than such meats as pork, lamb, and beef, depending on method of preparation and the cuts used.
-Regular hot dogs, hamburger, sausage and bacon,are usually very high in saturated fat.
+Regular hot dogs, hamburger, sausage and bacon, are usually very high in saturated fat.
 Many dietitians recommend limiting the amount of fish, lean meat, and poultry consumed per day to no more than six ounces [170 g].
-Although organ meats, such as liver, may have dietary benefits, it should be remembered that they are frequently high in cholesterol.
+Although meat derived from organs, such as liver, may have some dietary benefits, it should not be forgotten that they are often high in cholesterol.

 Many people enjoy eating snacks between regular meals.
-These snacks often consist of cookies, potato chips, cashews, candy bars, peanuts, and so forth.
-Those who understan the value of a healthful diet will replace these with low-fat snacks that include homemade popcorn without added butter or salt, raw vegetables like celery, broccoli and carrots, and fresh fruit,.
+These snacks often consist of cookies, potato chips, cashews, candy bars, and so forth.
+Those of us who have understanding in the value of a healthful diet will seek to replace these unhealthy foods with low-fat snacks which include homemade popcorn without the added butter or salt, fresh vegetables like celery, broccoli, carrots, and fresh fruit.

 Keep Counting the Calories